kami-lel/kami-log-py/README.md

 todo use ascii coloring if console supported todo send to stdout & stderr separately todo add file handler option for getLogger
--->
+Todo use HU to check to AMs are included in files under kamilog -->

 ## 🚀 Features